Real-Time Dam Levels

 Water Level Analysis

 Claude Wharton Weir is currently exhibiting average water retention levels.
-The current reading shows the reservoir at 64.4%, translating to 13 GL.
-This represents a typical midpoint for the region's hydrological cycle.
+The current reading shows the reservoir at 62.7%, translating to 13 GL.
+Authorities continue to monitor inflows carefully.

 Catchment & Hydrological Impact

 The Burnett River acts as the primary lifeblood for Claude Wharton Weir, making it a cornerstone of the North East Coast network.
 Managing the flow from the Burnett River ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the North East Coast are deeply influenced by the retention capacity of Claude Wharton Weir.
+The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance